-Melbourne Connect is powered by The University of Melbourne in partnership with a consortium led by Lendlease.
+Melbourne Connect is powered by the University of Melbourne, in partnership with a consortium led by Lendlease.

 Prof. Eduard Hovy is the Executive Director of Melbourne Connect.
 Born in South Africa, Prof. Hovy completed a Ph.D. in Computer Science (Artificial Intelligence) at Yale University in 1987 and was awarded honorary doctorates from the National Distance Education University (UNED) in Madrid in 2013 and the University of Antwerp in 2015.